FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 _Activity:_ The user will use the device in a more passive way.
 The device will indicate if there is an upcoming astronomical events nearby.

 _Goals:_ The user should be able to manage the device to be informed on what kind of astronomical events that they want to follow.

+## Finding the new form of the device

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*